Disorderly Intoxication in Florida

 Minor Nuisance or Annoying Activity

-If a person is intoxicated or drinking in a public place, but is little more than a minor nuisance or annoying, such conduct will not support a Disorderly Intoxication conviction.¹
+If a person is intoxicated or drinking in a public place, but is little more than a minor nuisance or annoying, such conduct will not support a Disorderly Intoxication conviction.
+[1]

 Private Place

-So long as an intoxicated person does not endanger the safety of another, the person may be as intoxicated, and cause as much of a disturbance, as they would like at a private place they were invited too if the place is not generally open to the public. ²
+So long as an intoxicated person does not endanger the safety of another, the person may be as intoxicated and cause as much of a disturbance as they like at any private place they were invited too if the place is not open to the general public.
+[2]

 Contact Criminal Defense Lawyer Richard Hornsby

-If you have been arrested or charged with the crime of Disorderly Intoxication in Orlando or Central Florida, please contact Criminal Defense Lawyer today.
+If you have been arrested or charged with the crime of Disorderly Intoxication in Central Florida or the Greater Orlando area, please contact Criminal Defense Lawyer today.

 References